lramirez1619/kickstarter_analysis/README.md

 	- Even though a steady decline of success was experienced, the months of May to September is the best timeframe to launch.

 - What can you conclude about the Outcomes based on Goals?
 	- There is an inverse correlation between successful and failed outcomes based on amount goals.
-There is a chance of 50% success and 505 failure for the amount goal 15000 to 19999.
+There is a chance of 50% success and 50% failure for the amount goal 15000 to 19999.

 - What are some limitations of this dataset?
 	- The Theater Outcomes by Launch Date only has data for the last three years (2014, 2015, 2016).
-Considering that the economy has severely shifted since 2016, this data may no longer depict the current population.
+Considering that the economy has shifted since 2016, this data may no longer depict the current population.
-	- The data was also pulled from 19 different countries, with no identifier what part of each country.
-Socioeconomic status and population density were never factored.
-Campaign efforts in the sub-burbs of Ohio will not generate the same goals as downtown Manhattan.
+	- The data was also pulled from 19 different countries, with no specific identifier what part of each country.

 - What are some other possible tables and/or graphs that we could create?
-	- A clustered column would have been helpful in visiuly identifying
+	- For Theater Outcomes by Launch Date, a cluster column and sorted by descending of success.
+This will illustrate that in addition to May to September, February and April are also strong months to launch.
+However, I would still like to see additional years of data.
+	- For Outcomes Based on Goals, a cluster column and sorted by descending of percent of success.
+This will illustrate those goals of < 1000, 1000 to 4999, 40000 to 44999, and 35000 to 39999 have a 67% or higher success rate with only 33% or lower failed rate